reu-dev/razel/README.md

 ### Measurements

-Razel parses the stdout of executed commands to capture runtime measurements and writes them to `razel-out/measurements.csv`.
+Razel parses the stdout of executed commands to capture runtime measurements and writes them to `razel-out/razel-metadata/measurements.csv`.
 Currently, the `<CTestMeasurement>` and `<DartMeasurement>` tags as used by [CTest/CDash](https://cmake.org/cmake/help/latest/command/ctest_test.html#additional-test-measurements) are supported:
 ```
 <CTestMeasurement type="numeric/double" name="score">12.3</CTestMeasurement>
 <CTestMeasurement type="text/string" name="result">ok</CTestMeasurement>
 ```
 Supporting custom formats is planned.

+### Tags

+Tags can be set on commands.
+Any custom string can be used as tag, a colon should be used for grouping.
+The tags are added to `razel-out/razel-metadata/execution_times.json`.
+Using tags for filtering commands and creating reports is planned.

+Tags with `razel:` prefix are reserved and have special meaning:
+- `razel:quiet`: don't be verbose if command succeeded
+- `razel:verbose`: always show verbose output

 ### Param/Response files